bahmutov/vue-calculator/blog/README.md

 tags: vue.js, code coverage
 ---

-Let's take a Vue application scaffolded with [Vue CLI](https://cli.vuejs.org/) like this [vue-calculator](https://github.com/bahmutov/vue-calculator) app.
+Let's take a Vue application scaffolded with [Vue CLI](https://cli.vuejs.org/) like this [bahmutov/vue-calculator](https://github.com/bahmutov/vue-calculator) app.
 In this blog post, I will show how to instrument the application's source code to collect the code coverage information.
 We then will use the code coverage reports to guide the end-to-end test writing.

 ## The application

-The example application was forked from [kylbutlr/vue-calculator](https://github.com/kylbutlr/vue-calculator) which used Vue CLI default template during scaffolding.
+The example application can be found in [bahmutov/vue-calculator](https://github.com/bahmutov/vue-calculator) repo that was forked from [kylbutlr/vue-calculator](https://github.com/kylbutlr/vue-calculator) which used Vue CLI default template during scaffolding.
 The code is transformed using the following `babel.config.js` file:

 ```js
 // babel.config.js